Indian Immigration Services Team

 1. Best Time to Visit Patna

 The best time to visit Patna is during the winter months, from October to March.
-This is the time when the weather is cool, dry, and the best season to explore the attractions of the city.
-Temperatures during this time usually range between 10°C and 25°C that enables the visitor to comfortably explore historical and cultural attractions such as Takhat Shri Harimandir Ji Patna Sahib, Golghar, Patna Museum, and the Bihar Museum.
+This is the time when the weather is cool and dry, and the best season to explore the attractions of the city.
+Temperatures during this time usually range between 10°C and 25°C, which enables the visitor to comfortably explore historical and cultural attractions such as Takhat Shri Harimandir Ji Patna Sahib, Golghar, Patna Museum, and the Bihar Museum.

-It is also the season of the big festivals like the Chhath Puja, Makar Sankranti and and Diwali, when Patna glows with lights, rituals and traditional celebrations and this provides the visitor with a genuine cultural experience.
+It is also the season of the big festivals in India, like the Chhath Puja, Makar Sankranti, and Diwali festival, when Patna glows with lights, rituals, and traditional celebrations, and this provides the visitor with a genuine cultural experience.

 Summer months (April to June) may be difficult to travel to Patna because of the very high temperatures, which may reach up to 40 C, whereas the monsoon can be humid with floods.
 Nevertheless, the monsoon provides green foliage and cheaper rates in hotels for budget-conscious travelers.

-To ensure that the trip will be the most pleasant, it is recommended to visit the city between October and March, pack light woolens and book your accommodation in advance, particularly during festivals, in order to enjoy all the beauty, history, and hospitality that Patna has to offer.
+To ensure that the trip will be the most pleasant, it is recommended to visit the city between October and March, pack light woolens, and book your accommodation in advance, particularly during festivals, to enjoy all the beauty, history, and hospitality that Patna has to offer.

 2. Transportation & Getting Around

-• By Train or Air: Patna Junction Railway Station is one of the busiest in the region and therefore provides excellent connectivity.
-Jay Prakash Narayan International Airport (PAT) is well interconnected domestically.
+• By Rail or Air: The Patna Junction Railway Station is one of the busiest in the region, hence, very wide connectivity.
+Jay Prakash Narayan International Airport (PAT) is well networked within the country.

-• Use ride-sharing apps or taxis — they are comfortable and safe, particularly when you are a first-time visitor, or you are traveling during a specific time of the day (night) to use app-based taxi transportation (such as Ola/Uber) or refer to a quality local taxi app.
+• Take ridesharing apps or cabs, they are comfortable and safe, especially in case you are a first-time visitor, or you are commuting during a certain time of the day (night) to employ the car-hailing app-based transportation (such as Ola/Uber) or recommend a good local taxi app.

-• Local Transport: Auto-rickshaws, locally known as Tempos, are the most popular means of transport in short distances.
-It’s best to agree on the fare before starting your ride on your voyage as they are never metered.
+• Local Transport: Auto-rickshaws, commonly referred to as Tempos, are the most used mode of transport for short distances.
+You are better off settling on the charge before you commence your ride on your journey, since they are not metered.

-• Stay Alert at Stations: Patna Junction and Gandhi Maidan can be very crowded.
-Be extra cautious of your belongings in these busy areas.
+• Stay alert at Stations: Patna Junction and the Gandhi Maidan may be very crowded.
+Especially be careful of your baggage in such high-traffic places.

 You can get around Patna using auto-rickshaws, taxis (including Uber), and the Patna Metro